ny8/leftwm/leftwm-theme-dracula-mountain/README.md

 ```Default shortcut
 $MOD + Shift + r
 ```
-# Extra
+## Extra
-The [dracula](https://draculatheme.com/) has plenty of themes like these for other programs.
+The [dracula website](https://draculatheme.com/) has plenty of themes like these for other programs.
 ## Credits

 [Orange Forest](https://github.com/PVautour/leftwm-theme-orange-forest/tree/cb951ec2d31f6a72a4783f336a263678ba9b8a81)